MONEY IS NOT EVIL; IT IS ONLY A TOOL

-Then, Commodities like seashells, stones, colored gems, beads, cattle, gold and silver were used to represent value and speed up the process of exchange.
-Thereafter, Receipt money and Fractional Reserve receipt money (cash) were adopted as a standard measure of money.
+Then, Commodities like seashells, stones, coloured gems, beads, cattle, gold and silver were used to represent value and speed up the process of exchange.
+Thereafter, Receipt money and Fractional Reserve receipt money (cash) was adopted as a standard measure of money.

 As we all know, with greater advances in technology, internet banking and cashless policy, money is fast evolving into an electronic form known as Cryptocurrency.
 Only God knows what it will turn into 5 decades from now.

 To answer this question, it is best to understand what evil is.
 Evil means something that is profoundly immoral or wrong or deliberately causing great harm, pain, or upset.